 - Maintenance: The finish of Neolith kitchen worktops defines its maintenance and cleaning needs.
-While it requires minimum maintenance, it is important to ask Neolith suppliers about the care and maintenance it would require while purchasing the material be it for a worktop, vanity top, flooring and/or wall cladding.
+While it requires minimum maintenance, it is important to ask Neolith suppliers for Neolith worktop review to understand better about the care and maintenance it would require while purchasing the material be it for a worktop, vanity top, flooring and/or wall cladding.

 - Look and quality: Apart from this, the surface is scratch-, water-, fire-, stain- and high traffic-resistant, hygienic, light in weight, and perfect for kitchen worktops.

 - Applications: Apart from worktops, Neolith can also be used for cladding on floors, walls, and cupboards.
-The material is available in a wide range of colours, making it easier for the potential buyers to coordinate it with the appearance of the area in which it is installed.
+The material is available in a wide range of colours, making it easier for the potential buyers as well as other users to coordinate it with the appearance of the area in which it is installed.

-- Installation: It is very important to find an approved supplier of Neolith worktops and flooring as they will need to be experienced in handling the installation of this material which differs slightly from granite, quartz or marble.
+- Installation: It is very important to find an approved supplier of Neolith worktops and flooring as they will need to be experienced in handling the installation of this material which differs slightly from granite worktops direct, quartz or marble.
 Anything under an experienced fabricator can easily chip off the edges, crack the material or produce a wrong final look.

 - The machinery employed to fabricate Neolith is adapted to this material starting from the bed of the cutting facilities to the speed and type of saw required to slice and divide the material in an efficient and smooth manner in order to achieve desired results.